 Image credit: Darryl Leja, NHGRI, Digital Media Database, www.genome.gov

 That night, sitting outside smoking Poppy's last cigarette, I saw things moving in the water surrounding the deck of the floating shack I sometimes called home.
-It could have been currents underneath the Bay, shifting the world that rests on top: the boats, the pier, the ropes and floaters that look like enormous necklaces thrown out onto the salty bay.
+It could have been currents underneath the Bay, shifting the world that rests on top: the boats, the pier, the ropes and floaters looking like enormous necklaces thrown out onto the salty bay.
 It could have been ghosts of old drunks who fell in one night, not missed by anyone, washed up bloated in the morning.
 Or the ghosts of families, women and children who have come back to haunt us here, the place in this world where they were most unhappy.

 It ain't that bad, Jose.
 You'll figure this out.
 You got this.
 I could almost hear his voice in my head, as if he was whispering through the bars of his cell and the words were finding their way out of the jail, up and over the hill, into the valley, riding the thick California fog to where I sat on his deck in Sausalito.